Piano

 3. Play the white key immediately to the left of that group.

-That note is C. If it is near the center of the piano, it is middle C.
+That note is C. If it is near the center of the keyboard, it is middle C.

 What Are Sharps And Flats?